rotemy213/gsuite-directory-application/README.md

 * Gsuite domain with API access enabled
 * Domain admin account

-If you don't have any of these follow the link <a href="https://developers.google.com/admin-sdk/directory/v1/quickstart/python">here</a>.
+If you don't have any of these follow the instructions <a href="https://developers.google.com/admin-sdk/directory/v1/quickstart/python">here</a>.

 ## Installation
 Install dependencies using pip: